THE DOVER WAR MEMORIAL PROJECT

 There was also a memorial erected at Walter Tull's old school. in 1921.
 It was of polished walnut, designed by Mr Arthur Parsons, and was unveiled on 29th April by Alderman Spurgeon.
 624 boys from the school had fought, and of them 91 had died.
 Walter Tull was one of the casualties whose name was on that memorial.

 We have tried to find the memorial but with no success.
 It may have been destroyed when the school was damaged in the second World War.
-If you have any information about the memorial, do please let us know.
+We do now have a photograph of the memorial, but if you have any further information about it, do please let us know.

 with grateful thanks to Pauline Davey for all her help